rpmiller18/learningportfolio.github.io/index.md

 * Learned basic HTML and CSS syntax, hierarchy, semantics and formatting to populate, design, and style web pages<br/>
 * I used what I learn to make a website found here.
 [My first site](test.html)<br/>
-* On this sight I imbedded a link into an image, made use of text and both radio and
+* On this sight I imbedded a link into an image, made use of text and both radio and <br/>

 # Change Log

 * Went through first 5 chapters of following HTML and CSS Tutorial [here](https://marksheet.io)<br/>
 * Made [My first site](test.html)<br/>
 * Watched https://www.youtube.com/watch?v=Fk12ELJ9Bww to link vscode and github to be able to push code to my repository from vscode.<br/>
-* I ran into many errors when trying to link the two but was able to eventually get it problem solving on the internet.
+* I ran into many errors when trying to link the two but was able to eventually get it problem solving on the internet.<br/>

 # TODO